visforvali/ws297y/discord.md

 - **Discover Threads**: To view or discover threads in a channel, you can click the Threads Discovery 🧵 icon at the top of the channel, which will open a submenu containing a directory of threads for that channel.
 - **Creating Threads**: Hover over an existing post you'd like to turn into a thread.
 Click the More ⋯ icon, then Create Thread.
 Title the Thread.
 Once you send your message, the thread will be created.
-- **Closing/Opening Threads**: Threads will close—become hidden from view—after about 3-7 days to declutter the channel sidebar.
+- **Closing/Opening Threads**: Threads will close &mdash; become hidden from view &mdash; after about 3-7 days to declutter the channel sidebar.
 Closing a thread doesn't delete it.
 You can manually close a thread by clicking the More ⋯ icon at the top of the thread, then Close Thread.
 To reopen a closed thread, you can send a message in the thread, or click the More ⋯ icon and then Open Thread.
 This will make the thread reappear in the threads tab in the channel sidebar.
 - **Join/Leave Thread**: To join an active thread, click the thread you want to join and send a message in it, or click the More ⋯ icon and then Join Thread.
 To leave a thread, click the the More ⋯ icon and then Leave Thread.

 ### Voice Messages (Mobile)